RaktimJS/boron/README.md

-# JSON Specific Query Language (JSQL)
-_Read as "Jasqel" or "Jas-QL"_
+# Boron

 ## Made by: Raktimjyoti Sarma

 ---

-## What is JSQL?
+## What is Boron?

-**JSQL (JSON Specific Query Language)** is a domain-specific language (DSL) designed for querying and manipulating JSON data using a familiar, SQL-like syntax.
-Inspired by the clarity and structure of traditional SQL, JSQL brings that same power to hierarchical JSON documents.
+**Boron** is a dual-mode JSON data engine designed to make working with structured data simple and consistent.
+It uses a schema-driven, form-like system for creating data, and a command-style interface for querying, updating, and deleting it.
+Instead of relying on a custom language, Boron works directly with JSON structures, offering the clarity and control of SQL-like operations without introducing new syntax.

 **NOTE:** This is the MVP (Minimum Viable Product) version.

 ---

-## Why JSQL?
+## Why Boron?

-Sometimes, you don't need a full database engine.
+Sometimes, you don't need a full database.
 You just need to query and tweak some JSON.
-Whether you're building small-scale tools, handling mock APIs, or processing configuration files, JSQL makes it fast and easy.
+Whether you're prototyping, building small-scale tools, handling mock APIs, or processing configuration files, Boron makes it fast and easy.

-### Use JSQL if you:
+### Use Boron if you:
 - Want to query JSON with clean, readable syntax
 - Are tired of writing endless `for` loops and `if` conditions just to extract or modify data
 - Prefer structured querying over chaotic key-chasing
 - Love the elegance of SQL but need the flexibility of JSON

 ---

 ## Features
+- Form styled data creation for data and structural integrity
 - Select specific fields from JSON
 - Filter using conditions (`WHERE`)
 - Modify values inside nested structures
-- SQL-like syntax: `SELECT`, `FROM`, `WHERE`, etc.
 - Lightweight and easy to use—no dependencies or bloat
 ---